harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/prisma-cloud-scanner-reference.md

 ## Important notes for running Prisma Cloud scans in STO

-- You need to add a [Docker-in-Docker background step](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference#docker-in-docker-requirements-for-sto) to scan container images on Kubernetes or Docker build infrastructures.
+- To scan container images on Kubernetes or Docker build infrastructures, you can either use a [Docker-in-Docker (DinD) background step](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference#configuring-docker-in-docker-dind-for-your-pipeline) or scan [without Docker-in-Docker](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference#when-to-use-without-docker-in-docker), depending on your use case.

 - You need to run the scan step with root access if either of the following apply:

-  - You need to run a [Docker-in-Docker background service](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference/#docker-in-docker-requirements-for-sto).
+  - You need to run a [Docker-in-Docker background service](/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference/#configuring-docker-in-docker-dind-for-your-pipeline).

   - You need to add trusted certificates to your scan images at runtime.